What kind of mindset is needed to be the Global No.1?

 The following values are particularly important to us.

 No.1, Challenge, Reverse Planning, Speed, Tenacity.

-To thrive in an ever-changing business environment, we believe living these 5 values helps us surmount any challenge we face.
+To thrive in an ever-changing business environment, we believe these 5 values help us surmount any challenge we face.

 Go for No.1.